Created By: Ithaca Heritage

 ACCESSIBILITY NOTES ABOUT THE TOUR:

-Total distance traveled: 1.69 miles
+Total distance travelled: 1.69 miles

 All sidewalks along route are paved.
 Certain streets may have uneven sidewalks.